-- A-105.
+- A-109.
 ASA supports U.S. production of biodiesel and renewable hydrocarbon diesel fuel using domestic feed stocks.
-(2019) - A-106.
+(2019) - A-110.
 ASA supports policies that encourage all diesel fuel and diesel-powered vehicles to use biodiesel, a biodiesel blend and renewable hydrocarbon diesel.
-(2019) - A-107.
+(2019) - A-111.
 ASA supports the development of state and federal legislation that promotes biodiesel and biodiesel blends through: - a.
 Tax incentives that maintain a blenders credit. - b.
 Minimum renewable fuel content requirements that include biodiesel blends and renewable hydrocarbon diesel - c.
 Programs that promote biodiesel blends of 11% minimum while striving for 20% or higher - d.
 Energy security measures that reduce U.S. dependence on foreign oil sources - e.
 Use of biodiesel as a fuel additive to improve the lubricity of ultra-low sulfur diesel fuel for on and off road applications, including railroads - f.
 Federal and state grants or programs for establishing biodiesel infrastructure - g.
 Incentivizing and support for biodiesel inclusion in meeting the International Maritime Organization 2020 global particulate reduction mandate.
-(2019) - A-108.
+(2019) - A-112.
 ASA supports long-term extension of the biodiesel blender's tax credit.
-(2019) - A-109.
-ASA recognizes and supports the role agriculture can and should play in the U.S. food and fuel security.
-ASA believes the biofuels industry utilizes co-products from agricultural production to reduce U.S. dependence on foreign oil as well as lower carbon emission, enabling the U.S. to become more energy independent. - A-110.
-ASA supports biodiesel and renewable hydrocarbon diesel as domestically produced commercially available biomass-based diesel fuels that meets EPA's definition of an advanced biofuel to meet RFS2 obligation.
 (2019)

-- A-111.
+- A-113.
+ASA recognizes and supports the role agriculture can and should play in the U.S. food and fuel security.
+ASA believes the biofuels industry utilizes co-products from agricultural production to reduce U.S. dependence on foreign oil as well as lower carbon emission, enabling the U.S. to become more energy independent. - A-114.
+ASA supports biodiesel and renewable hydrocarbon diesel as domestically produced commercially available biomassbased diesel fuels that meets EPA's definition of an advanced biofuel to meet RFS2 obligation.
+(2019) - A-115.
 ASA supports the Renewable Fuel Standard (RFS2) that reflects the expansion of the renewable fuels industry for biodiesel, renewable hydrocarbon diesel and ethanol, and opposes any changes that would reduce obligations or otherwise negatively impact the biodiesel or renewable hydrocarbon diesel industry.
-ASA urges EPA to release renewable volume obligation (RVO) volumes in a timely manner as established by Congress and in doing so restrict the damage that delaying the volume levels announcement past the established deadline can cause the biomass based diesel industry.
-(2019) - A-112.
+ASA urges EPA to release renewable volume obligation (RV0) volumes in a timely manner as established by Congress and in doing so restrict the damage that delaying the volume levels announcement past the established deadline can cause the biomass based diesel industry.
+(2019) - A-116.
 ASA believes EPA should place a higher priority on policies that promote and support domestic biodiesel and renewable hydrocarbon diesel production, including the establishment of annual volume requirements that accommodate increasing volumes of domestic biodiesel and renewable hydrocarbon diesel production.
 One of the primary intents and purposes of the Renewable Fuel Standard is to promote U.S. energy independence and reduce dependence on foreign imports.
-(2019) - A-113.
+(2019) - A-117.
 ASA supports stringent enforcement by EPA of RFS feedstock eligibility requirements for imported biodiesel.
-(2016) - A-114.
+(2016) - A-118.
 ASA supports policy that requires the economic impacts on production agriculture, including both crops and livestock, to be analyzed prior to any consideration by the EPA of a Renewable Fuel Standards (RFS2) waiver request.
 ASA opposes any waiver request with negative economic impact to agriculture.
-(2019) - A-115.
+(2019) - A-119.
 ASA encourages state soybean associations and all biodiesel and renewable hydrocarbon diesel stakeholders to enhance these fuels as a renewable energy source through communications and marketing efforts.
-(2019) - A-116.
-ASA urges state associations to work with state officials to: - a.
-Define biodiesel as a fuel comprised of mono-alkyl esters of long chain fatty acids derived from vegetable oils or animal fats, designated B100, and meeting the requirements of ASTM D6751. - b.
-Adopt the most current version of ASTM D6751 as the specification for biodiesel used as a blend stock with diesel fuels, as well as future biodiesel or biodiesel blend specifications approved by ASTM. - c.
-Encourage state officials to actively enforce the adopted biodiesel related fuel specification standard. - d.
-Encourage the adoption and enforcement of BQ9000 for feedstock production facilities and marketers of biodiesel.
+(2019) - A-120.
+ASA urges state associations to work with state officials to: a.
+Define biodiesel as a fuel comprised of mono-alkyl esters of long chain fatty acids derived from vegetable oils or animal fats, designated B100, and meeting the requirements of ASTM D6751.
+(A-120 continues on next page)